Tiamat-Tech/youtu-tip/README.md

 ### Quick start

-Tip comes with Tip Cloud free credits by default, deployed on our platform endpoint.
-In “Settings - Models” you can add more models, including on-device offline models (Ollama) or OpenAI SDK-compatible endpoints (local or remote).
+In “Settings - Models” you can add models, including on-device offline models (Ollama) or OpenAI SDK-compatible endpoints (local or remote).

 Three quick ways to invoke Tip:
 - Press `ctrl + shift` to open the chat window and talk directly.